Gawain: Histories and romances

-Malory's version of Gawain's demise follows the Vulgate.
-Gawain's two sons and his brothers, except for Mordred, end up slain by Lancelot and his followers.
-Their death unleashes the vindictive hostility of Gawain towards his former friend, drawing Arthur himself into a war with Lancelot, first in Britain and then in France.
-Gawain's rage is so great that he refuses to cease fighting even after the Pope steps in and issues a bull to end the violence between Arthur's and Lancelot's factions.
-Following Mordred's betrayal, Gawain wages two wars against both Mordred and Lancelot.
-He twice challenges Lancelot to a duel, but each time loses and asks Lancelot to kill him.
-Lancelot refuses and grants him mercy before leaving.
-The mortally injured Gawain later writes to Lancelot, repenting of his bitterness, asking for his help against Mordred, and for forgiveness for splitting the Round Table.
-Following his death, Gawain also appears in Arthur's dream vision to tell him to wait thirty days for the reconciled Lancelot to return to Britain before fighting Mordred.
-Consequently, Arthur sends Lucan and Bedivere to make a temporary peace treaty, but the bloody final conflict ensues anyway.
-Upon his eventual arrival, Lancelot weeps at Gawain's tomb for two nights.
-In his editorial preface to Malory's Le Morte d'Arthur, William Caxton wrote that those visiting Dover Castle can still "see the skull of [Sir Gawaine], and the same wound is seen that Sir Launcelot gave him in battle."
+Malory's version of Gawain's death follows the Vulgate.
+Gawain's two sons and his brothers, except for Mordred, end up killed by Lancelot and his followers.
+Their deaths unleash Gawain's vindictive hostility towards his former friend, drawing Arthur into a war with Lancelot – first in Britain and then in France.
+Gawain's rage is so great that he refuses to stop fighting even after the Pope intervenes, issuing a bull to end the violence between Arthur's and Lancelot's factions.
+Following Mordred's betrayal, Gawain wages two wars against Mordred and Lancelot.
+Gawain twice challenges Lancelot to a duel, but each time Gawain loses and asks Lancelot to kill him.
+Lancelot refuses and grants Gawain mercy before departing.
+The mortally injured Gawain later writes to Lancelot, repenting of his bitterness, requesting Lancelot's help against Mordred, as well as forgiveness for splitting the Round Table.
+After his death, Gawain appears in Arthur's dream vision, advising him to wait thirty days for the reconciled Lancelot to return to Britain before fighting Mordred.
+Consequently, Arthur sends Lucan and Bedivere to arrange a temporary peace treaty, but the bloody final conflict ensues nevertheless.
+When he eventually arrives, Lancelot weeps at Gawain's tomb for two nights.
+In his editorial preface to Malory's Le Morte d'Arthur, William Caxton wrote that people visiting Dover Castle can still "see the skull of [Sir Gawaine], and the same wound is seen that Sir Launcelot gave him in battle".

-Finally, there are versions in which Gawain does not die.
-In Jean des Preis's Belgian Ly Myreur des Histors, Arthur, defeated and wounded in his last battle with Mordrech (Mordred), goes with Gawain in a boat to the magic isle of Avalon for them to be healed there by the king's sister Morgaine (Morgan).
-The surviving Gawain also features in the earlier French epic poem La Bataille Loquifer, appearing together with Arthur and Morgan in Avalon, where they are all still alive hundreds of years later.
+Finally, there are versions of the romance in which Gawain does not die.
+In Jean des Preis's Belgian Ly Myreur des Histors, Arthur – defeated and wounded in his last battle with Mordrech (Mordred) – travels with Gawain in a boat to the magic island of Avalon, in order for them both to be healed by the king's sister Morgaine (Morgan).
+The surviving Gawain also features in the earlier French epic poem La Bataille Loquifer, appearing together with Arthur and Morgan in Avalon, where they all live hundreds of years later.